Misoto22/misoto22-site/src/app/api/README.md

 ## 3. GET `/api/education`

 **Description:**
-Returns a list of educational experiences from Firestore.
+Returns a list of educational experiences from Firestore, ordered by the `order` field in ascending order.

 **Success Response:**
 ```json